Healthcare system

 Women’s healthcare

-Although some women might have to travel a little further to get access, the overall standard of women’s healthcare in the Netherlands is pretty good.
+The overall standard of women’s healthcare in the Netherlands is pretty good.
 More options are available in larger cities, such as Amsterdam, Rotterdam, The Hague, and Utrecht.

 Public healthcare only covers essential healthcare services for women.
 For example, diagnostic services related to pregnancy, HIV testing, and cancer screenings are free of charge.
-Other women’s healthcare, such as birth control and non-referral gynecological visits, require either payment in full or private coverage.
+Other women’s healthcare, such as birth control and non-referral gynecological visits, require either payment in full or supplementary coverage.

 A senior woman whose hair has fallen out due to her cancer treatment is smiling a beautiful smile.